sqlc-dev/sqlc/docs/guides/plugins.md

     sha256: 138220eae508d4b65a5a8cea555edd155eb2290daf576b7a8b96949acfeb3790
 ```

-The `SQLC_VERSION` environment variable will always be included in the
+A variable named `SQLC_VERSION` is always included in the plugin's
-environment, set to the version of the `sqlc` executable.
+environment, set to the version of the `sqlc` executable invoking it.